 The public launch took a few weeks to manage.
 We normally give ourselves at least 3 weeks prep time so we can get the maximum number of affiliates to promote the offer (top marketers have busy launch calendars).
 As part of the review of the internal launch made a few adjustments to the sales funnel.
 We added the recently finished interactive lightbox the VYPER team were working on as well as a PLR package.
 You can see the funnel below.

 The gross revenue from the public launch was $31,496.
-Based on the results of the internal launch we should have doubled this figure, but unfortunately a couple of the big affiliates we’d signed up dropped out last minute.
+We were aiming for a minimum $100,000 from the public launch, but unfortunately a couple of the big affiliates we’d signed up dropped out last minute.
 It’s the way it goes sometimes with business…

 In total, from the internal and public launch we ran with VYPER, we generated $56,496 in revenue.
 While it’s nice to have a big figure to shout about at the end of a promotion, the best way to judge the success of any promo is how happy our customers and partners are with the results.
-Over 700 people purchased the VYPER offer, which is great for our customers.
+A bit over 700 people purchased the VYPER offer, which is great for our customers.